Encyclopedia Brown: Solve-It-Yourself Mystery Sweepstakes

 From January 15 to June 30, 1989, a special Solve-It-Yourself Mystery Sweepstakes was held in conjunction with the Encyclopedia Brown books and Bantam Books.
 In the back of specially marked copies of Encyclopedia Brown and the Case of the Treasure Hunt, Sobol presented an unsolved mystery for the contestant to solve and submit an answer for a chance to win a prize.
-The mystery for the contest was called "The Case of the Missing Birthday Gift", wherein Encyclopedia had to solve the case of a stolen bicycle that was given as a birthday gift to Willie Grant on his tenth birthday.
+The mystery for the contest was called "The Case of the Missing Birthday Gift", wherein Encyclopedia must solve the case of a stolen bicycle given as a birthday gift to Willie Grant on his tenth birthday.
 The Tigers make an appearance as the suspects in the case; Bugs Meany, Jack Beck, and Rocky Graham all show up at the Tigers' clubhouse.

-Contestants were allowed to enter as many times as they wished, provided they used a separate envelope for each entry.
-The sweepstakes was only available to USA and Canada residents.
-No purchase was necessary, as one could either use the official form in the back of specially marked copies of Encyclopedia Brown and the Case of the Treasure Hunt or send in a 3" by 5" index card with the solution and the contestant's contact information.
+Contestants were allowed to enter as many times as they wished if they used a separate envelope for each entry.
+The sweepstakes was only available to US and Canada residents.
+No purchase was necessary, as one could either use the official form in the back of specially marked copies of Encyclopedia Brown and the Case of the Treasure Hunt or submit a 3" by 5" index card with the solution and the contestant's contact information.

 Parodies and tributes

 The satirical newspaper The Onion ran an article in 2003 titled "Idaville Detective 'Encyclopedia' Brown Found Dead In Library Dumpster", which stated that Encyclopedia Brown, now a middle-aged police detective, had been murdered.
 The article parodied the books' tendency to have crimes solved through knowledge of trivia, and ended with Bugs Meany, who was now police commissioner, stating that he had an alibi for the murder in that "I was at the North Pole watching the penguins."
+This is a reference to The Case of the Explorer's Money, where Encyclopedia Brown solves a case by noting that penguins and polar bears live on opposite hemispheres.

 Ed Brubaker and Sean Phillips' Criminal: Last of the Innocent graphic novel features a reference to Encyclopedia Brown, with a grown-up analogue of Encyclopedia featured in the comic, as confirmed by Ed Brubaker himself.